 BRING YOUR OWN SHEET

 Once you find out if you will have a crib or a pack n play, bring a fitted sheet from home for that particular type of baby bed.
 You’ll score extra comfort points with your little one if it is the sheet they slept on the night before in their crib.
 The sheets will smell and feel familiar, which will make your baby feel more at home.
 My daughter has always loved her soft, minky sheets (pictured below), so bringing them with her instantly makes her feel more comfortable when it’s time to sleep.

 KEEP A ROUTINE

 BRING A LOVEY OR COMFORT ITEM

 Every night, my sweet baby falls asleep with the same little blanket/stuffed animal.
 When she wakes up in the middle of the night, she often looks for that lovey and then falls right back to sleep.
 That familiar item goes with us everywhere.
 Once again, having a small piece of home helps put her at ease while we are traveling.
-Lovey’s are great because they are compact enough to fit in a diaper bag, and are much more compact than a stuffed animal.
+Lovey’s are great because they are compact enough to fit in a diaper bag or a carry on.

 Since her birth, we have used a white noise machine in our daughter’s nursery to help drown out any outside sounds.
 She now associates that white noise with sleep.
 So, just like her lovey and her sheets, we bring that small compact white noise machine with us.
 I’ve linked to the one we use.
 We love it!
 Traveling with a baby, ultimately means traveling with more stuff.
 But if it encourages a good night’s sleep, the extra stuff is well worth the space in your luggage.